About DC Natives

 Hollis Luzecky

-Hollis is a DC resident and an environmental lawyer with the federal government.
-She is an enthusiastic nature lover and environmental advocate, and enjoys sharing this passion with others.
-Life-long learner, detail oriented, organized, and able to think outside the box.
-She is working towards becoming a Master Gardener.
+Hollis is a DC resident and environmental lawyer.
+She is an enthusiastic nature lover and enjoys sharing this passion with others.
+She is also a DC Natives Block Captain in Ward 5 and a DC Master Gardener.

 Sharita Slayton